 - Lead is often added to vinyl construction products as a stabilizer to extend its life.
 It is estimated that 45,000 tons of lead each year are released into the environment during its disposal by incineration.

 Take an extra minute to investigate the materials used in products before you buy.
-You’ll need to assume that the term “vinyl” means PVC until you’ve been able to verify the details with manufacturer.
-The Center for Health, Environment and Justice (CHEJ) recommends the avoidance of PVC and the alternative use of EVA and PEVA as safer substitutes to PVC in their campaign, PVC: The Poison Plastic.
+You'll need to assume that the term “vinyl” means PVC unless you've been able to verify the details with manufacturer.